alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 Below are some examples to consider, in addition to the aforementioned [maturity levels][maturity-levels].

 -->
-Most of the code used by CSI Drivers through CSI Proxy is already GA, this KEP is defining a new mechanism to run the same code that the CSI Driver executes through CSI Proxy directly through the CSI Driver itself.
+Most of the code used by CSI Drivers through CSI Proxy is already GA.
+This KEP is defining a new mechanism to run the same code that the CSI Driver executes through CSI Proxy directly inside the CSI Driver.

 ### Upgrade / Downgrade Strategy